Pressio/pressio/docs/source/components/ode_steppers_explicit.rst

   is the right hand side, you can then provide the most suitable linear solver.

-- if the function is called with an rvalue for either of the arguments, the constructor of the stepper will try to use move semantics.
+- if you pass a an rvalue "problem" object, the constructor of the stepper will try to use move semantics.
 If move semantics are implemented, the temporary is moved from and no new memory allocation occurs.
 If move semantics fallback to copying, then a copy of the original object is made.
 Either way, the stepper instantiated directly manages the lifetime of the object.

-- if the function is called with an lvalue for either of the arguments, the constructor of the stepper will create a *reference to the* object.
+- if you pass a an lvalue "problem" object, the constructor of the stepper will create a *reference to the* object.
 In such case, the stepper object does NOT manage the lifetime of it.
-You are responsible to ensure that the ``system`` or the ``massMatOperator`` are destructed *after* the stepper goes out of scope
+You are responsible to ensure that the ``system`` is destructed *after* the stepper goes out of scope

 Use the stepper
 ---------------